shermanlo77/oxwasp_phd/README.md

 * MIT License - all source code
 * Copyright (c) - `reports/`
+  * See `reports/thesis/LICENSE` for more details about the thesis
 * Copyright (c) 2019 Sherman Lo

 Contains code to reproduce the thesis Lo, S.E.
-(2019). *Characterisation of Computed Tomography Noise in Projection Space with Applications to Additive Manufacturing*.
+(2020). *Characterisation of Computed Tomography Noise in Projection Space with Applications to Additive Manufacturing*.
 PhD thesis, University of Warwick, Department of Statistics

 The *Java* source code for the empirical null filter *ImageJ* plugin is in the directory `java/src` and the *Maven* project file is in `java/pom.xml`.